DanielDoehring/Slides/README.md

 # Slides
-Collection of Slides of Presentations and Talks I gave
+Collection of Slides of Presentations and Talks I gave.